CodeFluent vs Sourcery

 What is this tool?

-CodeFluent is an AI coding assistant for real-time code suggestions.
+CodeFluent is an AI assistant that provides real-time code refactoring and optimization suggestions.

 How much does it cost?

-It offers a free plan and paid subscriptions starting at $20/month.
+CodeFluent offers a free plan and paid subscriptions starting at $20 per month.

 Does it have a free plan?

-Yes, CodeFluent has a free plan with basic features.
+Yes, there is a free plan with basic refactoring features available.

 What integrations does it support?